Hohenzoler/optyka/README.md

 After running the `main.py` script, the app will start.
 The app includes various sound effects and GUI elements.

 ## Credits
-This project is developed by Hohenzoler, V8Enthusiast, rutra8002, lolekszcz and MalyszekTobias.
+This project is developed by @Hohenzoler, V8Enthusiast, rutra8002, lolekszcz and MalyszekTobias.